Here's Latest Forecast Map: Brand-New Update On How Much Snow To Expect In Rockland County

 Areas in the Hudson Valley and Connecticut where around an inch had been predicted earlier are now expected to see between 1 and 2 inches, according to the brand-new projections released by the National Weather Service late Thursday afternoon.

-A widespread 2 to 3 inches of snowfall is predicted for other areas on Long Island, as well as southern Westchester, and parts of Rockland and Orange counties in the Hudson Valley and southern Fairfield County shown in Columbia blue.
+A widespread 2 to 3 inches of snowfall is predicted for all of Long Island, as well as areas in southern Westchester, and parts of Rockland and Orange counties in the Hudson Valley.

-Areas in sky blue are expected to see an inch or more.

 The system will arrive with snow showers overnight Thursday into Friday morning, with snow becoming likely after daybreak.